zorohack03/Movie-Rating-App/README.md

 - Search for movies using the search bar.
 - Click on a movie to view its details.
 - Login using the login page.
+- Add movies to mylist.
+- Comment any movies .

 ## Acknowledgments